dragon-dune/dragon-dune/README.md

         break alliances.
 The Great Council continues until all players have passed or formed an alliance.
     -   The dragon marker does NOT go to the Red Dragons location.
-The dragon marker is only moved on the dragon round.
+The dragon marker is only moved on the Dragon round.

 3. Reveal another Event Card and place it place it the top of the discard pile.